S0UGATA/biosim-2023/README.md

 #### 3. `sample_sim.py`
 [Python file here](examples/sample_sim.py).
 Sample simulation with bigger island.
+**Note: make two inner folders inside `examples` called `data` and `results`.
+This is where the logs and results will be saved.**

 #### 4. `simulation_hc.py`